NachoPeinador/The-Genesis-of-e/README.md

 > **"Nature is an arithmetic orchestration from the $\mathbb{Z}/6\mathbb{Z}$ modular substrate."**

-This repository provides the 110-digit precision audit, source code, and full manuscript for the **Modular Substrate Theory (MST)**.
+This repository provides the 110-digit precision audit, source code, and full manuscript for the **The Genesis of e and the Unification of Fundamental Constants from the Z/6Z Modular Substrate: A Derivación from First Principles with Cosmological and Arithmetic Implications**.
 We present a unified framework that derives the fundamental constants of physics — $\alpha$, $H_0$, $e$, and the $1/4$ entropy factor — from a single algebraic principle.

 ---